lostjared/Acid.Cam.v2.OSX/README.md

 This project contains the compiled static libraries / include files required to build the program.

-The project is for Xcode 9
+Updated the project 03.29.17 The project is for Xcode 9.3

 Project home page: http://lostsidedead.com/blog/?index=212